 When it comes to writing, it is very common to write characters, texts, and numbers horizontally.
 It appears from the left and finishes at the right corner.
-But sometimes you may need to write vertically or at a given angle.
+But sometimes yo may need to write vertically or at a given angle.
 Vertical writing initiates either from top to bottom or from bottom to top.
 This article will give you a platform on how to write vertically in Excel.

 Here, We discuss two different methods to write vertically in Excel.
 One method is by using orientation and the other is by using WordArt.

-1. Write Vertically Using Orientation in Excel
+1. Using Orientation to Write Vertically in Excel

 We have a dataset that contains the book name and author of that book.
 We need to write that book name as well as the author vertically in Excel.
 To do this you need to follow the following steps carefully and you’ll get the desired result.